Policies

 When providing list

-capability, it is important to note that since listing
+capabilities, it is important to note that

-will sanitize request paths to be prefixes.
+because OpenBao will sanitize request paths to be prefixes.

 Capabilities